charleshepner/CompassClientInstaller/README.md

 ## Usage

 This installer can be run interactively just by launching the executable.
 It requires administrative privileges.
 Installation actions are logged to install.log in the installation directory.
+If the installer detects that a copy of Compass Client Components is already installed, it will prompt the user to remove the previous version or else prevent the installer from continuing.
+If the user chooses to remove the previous version it will be silently uninstalled.
+If the installer is being run silently, any previous versions will be automatically removed before the installer runs.

 **Choose Install Location Page**